joelfooxj/CSC207Summer2019/phase2/src/README.txt

 - No will import data from the <ObjectTypes>.bin files.

 When asked, "Do you want to override default test setup?":
-- Yes will override data in the Test<ObjectTypes>.bin files, or new Test<ObjectTypes>.bin files will be created.
+- Yes will override data in the Test<ObjectTypes>.bin files, or new Test<ObjectTypes>.bin files will be created on exit.
-- No will override data from the <ObjecTypes>.bin files, or new <ObjectTypes>.bin files will be created.
+- No will override data from the <ObjecTypes>.bin files, or new <ObjectTypes>.bin files will be created on exit.